flywheel-apps/freesurfer-recon-all/README.md

 ### anatomical (required)

 Anatomical NIfTI file, DICOM archive, or previous freesurfer-recon-all zip archive.
 NOTE: A freesurfer-recon-all Gear output can be used provided the filename is preserved from its initial output (e.g., freesurfer-recon-all_<subject_code>*.zip)

-### bidsignore (optional)

-Note: this gear will eventually be able to run on BIDS formatted data.
-This is not yet implemented.

-A list of patterns (like .gitignore syntax) defining files that should be ignored by the bids validator.

 ### freesurfer_license (optional)
 A license is required for this gear to run but it does not have to be provided as an input file.